IAMXID/iamx-wallet-connect/README.md

     ...
 }
 ```
+Place the component <x-iamxwalletconnect-identity-connector /> in your blade template to insert the wallet connect button.

 ## Examples
 Use the functions in the HasDID trait in your application to access the IAMX wallet attributes: